 Human Resources and the Applicant Tracking System

 “It all goes through HR and a centralized application process that requires pre-screening to ensure candidates meet the minimum qualifications,” says Buisman.
 “It’s not like the old days when an administrative assistant would keep a box with all the resumes in it, and the search committee would get together and pass around resumes and talk about candidates.”

 In today’s world, and especially at the collegiate level, coaching resumes are typically submitted via an applicant tracking system (ATS) that is pre-set with criteria and qualifications for each coaching position.
 Each college or human resources department can determine what criteria must be met in order to get to the next step in the review process.

 “HR departments protect the university from potential violations of institution, state, and federal laws,” says Jim Fallis, Deputy Director of the National Wrestling Coaches Association and the former Athletic Director at the University of Northern Colorado and Northern Arizona State University.

-“So typically, HR will want the department to provide a job description that list the minimum qualifications for the job,” added Fallis, who was also the head wrestling coach at Lake Superior State University before moving into athletic administration.
+“So typically, HR will want the department to provide a job description that lists the minimum qualifications for the job,” added Fallis, who was also the head wrestling coach at Lake Superior State University before moving into athletic administration.
 “The initial task of the search committee is to determine that those considered have the minimum qualifications.
 Having served on numerous search committees and going thru literally hundreds of resumes and applications, you figure out in a hurry how to match the applicants’ skills to the minimum qualifications.”